Singapore is one of the most attractive business hubs in Asia.

-- Private company: Private limited company by shares, and Exempt private company
+- Private sector: Private limited company by shares and Exempt private company

-- Public company: Public company limited by shares, and limited by guarantee
+- Public sector: Public company limited by shares and limited by guarantee

-- Limited liability: Shareholders of a Singapore LLC, aka the company owners, only take responsibility for the liabilities equivalent to their value of shares contributed to the company.
+As the owner of a Singapore LLC, you only take responsibility for the liabilities equivalent to the value of shares you contribute to the company.

-- Separate legal status: this type of company is a legal entity separated from its business owners.
-An LLC in Singapore can also sign contracts, acquire and own assets, sue or be sued under its own name.
+Your LLC is a separate and distinct legal entity.
+So it can sign contracts, acquire and own assets, sue, or be sued under its own name.

 - Filing tax returns with IRAS